What Helps Sore Muscles After A Workout or Injury? The 3 BEST Therapies to Improve Athletic Recovery…

 We’ve all experienced sore muscles and joint stiffness a few days after a workout.

 Working out fatigues our muscles, joints, and minds.
-You may wonder what helps sore muscles after a workout?
+You may wonder what helps sore muscles after a workout.
 Our bodies need time to recharge with a period of recovery.
 This is the first type of recovery.
-This recovery period is what helps our bodies build our muscles back up after we’ve worked them hard in the gym.
+This recovery period helps our bodies rebuild our muscles after we’ve worked them hard in the gym.
 But optimal recovery doesn’t only mean being inactive or letting your body rest.
 Instead, it’s better to take an active approach!
 An active approach speeds up your recovery and improves your athletic gains.

 Recovery After an Injury

-The second type of recovery is when the body is healing from an injury.
+The second type of recovery occurs when the body heals from an injury.
 This type of recovery takes much longer and is a much more grueling process.
 It’s the type of recovery that we hope we never have to go through—it’s no fun being injured!
 But unfortunately, it happens to the best of us.

 When we hear the word “injury,” most of us think of something like a broken ankle or torn ligament.
 While those are definitely serious injuries, more common types of athletic injuries are the ones that creep up on us.
-These injuries are from repetitive motion, improper form (in the gym, at work, etc.), and imbalance in the body.
+These injuries result from repetitive motion, improper form (in the gym, at work, etc.), and body imbalances.
 They are the ones caused by our everyday movement–and we may not notice our poor form until we start to feel pain!
 We all enjoy the “burn” during a good workout, but sharp and shooting pain is a sign of an injury—NOT good!
 This pain can linger for days, weeks, months, and longer.

 What helps sore muscles after a workout?

 If you often wonder what helps sore muscles after a workout, let’s look at three ways to recover from soreness and stiffness.
 These recovery methods enable your muscles to keep moving and functioning every day.
-Optimizing this type of recovery helps push yourself when you’re working out, without breaking your own body down into pieces.
+Optimizing this type of recovery helps you push yourself during workouts without breaking your body down.

 ACTIVE RECOVERY

 Not all recovery means resting!
-Being active, without pushing ourselves too hard, is great for recovering from a hard workout.
-Intense workouts put stress on joints, muscles and connective tissues.
+Being active without pushing ourselves too hard is great for recovery after a hard workout.
+Intense workouts put stress on joints, muscles, and connective tissues.
 Our bodies need time to rebuild and recover from this stress.
 Our bodies don’t like being stagnant.
-A 2016 study showed that being active after muscles have been pushed to fatigue during a hard workout, will help them recover faster.
+A 2016 study showed that being active after muscles have been pushed to fatigue during a hard workout will help them recover faster.
 Plenty of low-stress and low-load movement is key to speeding up recovery.

 Active recovery helps to:

 Our legs have the largest muscle groups in our bodies.
-Our leg muscles can output a lot of energy, and they need an appropriate amount of recovery!
-If you had a killer full day work out a low-impact hike, or a 15-minute stretch routine the next day are great ways to speed up your body’s recovery.
+Our leg muscles can produce a lot of energy, and they need adequate recovery time!
+If you had a killer full-day workout, a low-impact hike, or a 15-minute stretch routine the next day, it is a great way to speed up your body’s recovery.

 Below is a 15-minute stretch routine that is PERFECT after a full-body workout: